tidymodels/yardstick/cran-comments.md

 ## Comments

-This is a small release with a few new metrics, and a few squashed bugs.
+This is a small release that fixes a bug with the `autoplot()` method for confusion matrices.

 ## Test environments
 * local OS X install, R 3.6.0